Bayesian Online Learning for Human-assisted Target Localization: Conclusions

 \section{Conclusions}

-This paper considered human-autonomy collaboration for dynamic target localization in a Bayesian framework.
+This paper considered a human-assisted autonomy sensor fusion for dynamic target localization in a Bayesian framework.
 We devised a novel human drawing observation model to provide spatial information, addressing the limitations of autonomous sensors.
-Specifically, the design of the human drawing observation took into consideration both human detection reliability and inherent uncertainties.
+The design of the human drawing observation took into account both human detection reliability and inherent uncertainties.
 With this model, we proposed a joint Bayesian learning approach that encompasses both target localization and dynamic updating of human detection reliability in a computationally efficient manner.
-Lastly, we demonstrated enhanced target localization outcomes, paralleled by the updated distribution of human detection reliability.
+Lastly, we demonstrated improved target localization outcomes, paralleled by the updated distribution of human detection reliability.
 In future work, our focus is on addressing the assumption of non-correlation between sample spaces in human drawing observations.
-We also plan to undertake modeling efforts to capture the spatial information extracted from the intricate shapes of human drawings.
-Taking these factors into account, precise quantification of human observation will improve the accuracy of target localization.
+We also plan to make modeling efforts to capture the spatial information extracted from the intricate shapes of human drawings.
+Taking these factors into account, the precise quantification of human observation will improve the accuracy of target localization.